SystemsApproach/sdn/onos.rst

   for selected network traffic handled by a device.

-  **Flow Rule:** Provides a device-centric, match/action pair for programming the data plane forwarding behavior of a device.
+  **Flow Rule:** Provides a device-centric, match/action pair for programming the data-plane forwarding behavior of a device.
 It requires that flow rule entries be composed in accordance with the device's table pipeline structure and capabilities.